kiddiedrafts/Airline-Passenger-Satisfaction-Prediction/README.md

 # Airline Passenger Satisfaction Prediction

-This project aims to predict customer satisfaction based on flight-related features.
+This project aims to predict Airline Passenger satisfaction based on flight-related features.
 The effectiveness of machine learning models, including K-Nearest Neighbors (KNN) and Random Forest, is assessed in predicting passenger satisfaction.
 Additionally, a deep learning model using Keras is employed to classify whether a customer is satisfied or not, and the performance of these models is compared.

 ## Dataset